Carrascoj1998/microservices-application/README.md

 Project Structure
 Features

-Introduction
+Introduction:
 This project is a microservices-based application developed using Spring Boot.
 It serves as a practical example of building a scalable and maintainable microservice architecture.

-Project Overview
+Project Overview:
 Several microservices are created and interconnected to form a complete system.
 Here's an overview of the key components and services covered:

+Microservices:
-Microservices: The project consists of multiple microservices, each responsible for specific functionalities.
+The project consists of multiple microservices, each responsible for specific functionalities.

 User Service: Manages user registration and authentication.
 Product Service: Handles product catalog and inventory management.
 Order Service: Manages customer orders and order processing.